Simplify your financial life by setting up account notifications.

 Managing your money and being up-to-date with your finances doesn't have to be a headache.
-Choose wisely and simplify your financial life by setting up alerts on your HawaiiUSA accounts.
-Alerts provide an easy way to stay on top of your money while also keeping an eye out for fraudulent activity.
+Choose wisely and simplify your financial life by setting up notifications on your HawaiiUSA accounts.
+Notifications provide an easy way to stay on top of your money while also keeping an eye out for fraudulent activity.
 What's the catch?
 There is none.
-Setting up account alerts is free!
-And, alerts can be applied to different types of accounts including checking, savings, loans, debit cards, and even credit cards.
+Setting up account notifications is free!
+And, they can be applied to different types of accounts including checking, savings, loans, debit cards, and even credit cards.

 Where do I start?